Opinionated Fable2 - Architecture & Performance

 }

-and generated javascript is
+and the generated JavaScript is

 import { declare, Record } from "fable-core/Types";